remap-cisreg/remap-pipeline/1.metadata/README.md

 ```

 This input is the result of your curation and annotation process.
-Annotation and curation should be done with extreme care, using the correction conventions, the right Gene names and Biotype names.
+Annotation and curation should be done with extreme care, using the correct naming conventions, the right Gene names and Biotype names.
+Regarding cell line treatment, we tend to summarize the information `HUVEC-C_VEGF_12h`, as it just need to be unique from another experiment.
+We use underscore `_` as a convention to delimit the main biotype `HUVEC-C_VEGF-12h` to the the treatment.

 We use HGNC for human genes, and Ensembl gene names for other species.
 Please use the [EMBL-EBI Ontology Lookup Service](https://www.ebi.ac.uk/ols/index) or the [ExPASy Cellosaurus](https://web.expasy.org/cellosaurus/) from the SIB - Swiss Institute of Bioinformatics  for annotating biotypes.